pbrisbin/bugsnag-haskell/README.md

 Fields which are not required in the payload are typed `Maybe`.
-Same-named constructor functions are provided which accept all non-`Maybe` fields positionally and give back a value with `Nothing` everywhere else.
-Sometimes
+Same-named constructor functions are provided which accept all non-`Maybe` fields positionally and give back a value with `Nothing` everywhere else:

 ```hs
 myEvent :: BugsnagEvent